strands-project/strands_webtools/README.md

 	Options -Indexes

 	# serving mjpeg image streams under this URL.
-This needs to match the URL given in the HTML file. the mjpeg_server is running locally on port 8181 (as specified in the launch file)
+This needs to match the URL given in the HTML file. the web_video_server is running locally on port 8181 (as specified in the launch file)
 	RewriteRule ^/linda/video http://localhost:8181/ [P]

   # reverse proxy for rosbridge (rosbridge is running locally on port 9090 (as specified in the launch file)